OpenHeroines/gender-doathon/README.md

 | Add OIC | ADD PIC|

 # Background
 For the first time ever, Open Heroines will host a Doathon in the International Open Data Conference.
-A doathon is like a hackathon, but focused on doing rather on code.
-We will work on project and add a gender lens to them, or we will work on projects that are dealing with open data and gender.
-We will also create the fist Open Heroines Advocacy Field Guide for gender oerspectives.
+A doathon is like a hackathon, but focused on doing rather than code.
+We will work on open data projects that want to add a gender lens to them or on open data projects that already focus on gender.
+We will also create key documentation for the Open Heroines community.

 # Specifics